CostaNeto/Weather/README.md

 Knowledge obtained whilst developing this app:
-- a better usage of RelativeLayout, LinearLayout, and the other views;
+- better usage of RelativeLayout, LinearLayout, and the other views;
-- creating and managing diferent resource files (xml), as well as properly linking them to their destinations;
+- creating and managing different resource files (XML), as well as properly linking them to their destinations;
 - using RecycleViews and setting up both its adapter and model.
 - efficiently using an API;
 - reading and interpreting JSON files;